Hometown Connections Performance Management

 Products & Services

 For advice from professionals who have worked with more than 800 APPA members, bring in the consulting team from Hometown Connections.
-Staff will be a resource to your electric utility, helping to seek and achieve continuous improvement.
+Hometown Connections staff and industry colleagues help public power systems improve organizational, operational, and marketing effectiveness.

-Hometown Connections offers a variety of consulting services for public power managers and governing officials:
+Hometown Connections offers a variety of integrated consulting services for public power managers and governing officials:

 Strategic Planning Facilitation, Training and Development